Tiffany Tang: 2009–2014: Rising popularity

-In 2012, Tang co-starred in fantasy action drama Xuan-Yuan Sword: Scar of Sky, adapted from the popular role-playing game Xuan-Yuan Sword as the demoness Nugu Ningke.
-The drama topped TV ratings and garnered 2 billion views online, becoming the 9th drama in Hunan TV's broadcast history to achieve that feat.
+In 2012, Tang co-starred in fantasy action drama Xuan-Yuan Sword: Scar of Sky, adapted from the popular role-playing game Xuan-Yuan Sword, as the demoness Nugu Ningke.
+The drama topped TV ratings and garnered 2 billion views online, becoming the 9th drama in Hunan TV's broadcast history.
 The same year she starred in the period romance war drama A Beauty in Troubled Times.
+Tang also left her company Orange Sky Entertainment Group mid-2012 to set up her own studio.

 In 2013, Tang starred in the action romance drama Agent X, portraying an elite secret agent.
-She was nominated for the Best Actress award at the Huading Awards for her performance, and was named Most Commercially Valuable Actress of the year at the China TV Drama Awards.
+She was nominated for the Best Actress award at the Huading Awards for her performance and was named Most Commercially Valuable Actress of the year at the China TV Drama Awards.

 In 2014, Tang reunited with Chinese Paladin 3 co-star Wallace Huo in Perfect Couple, a historical romantic comedy written by Tong Hua.
 The drama topped online views and became a hot topic, winning Tang and Huo the Best Couple award at the China TV Drama Awards and Tang the Most Popular Actress award at the China Student Television Festival.
 The same year, she starred in the romance film For Love or Money as a flight attendant, and won the Best Supporting Actress award for her performance.